SharkSnack/shiren-6/content/system/parallel-play.md

 # Overview

-Parallel Play is a feature where a player can create a separate suspend point in a dungeon.<br/>Once created, the player can upload the data online for others to play, or play the data themselves.<br/>This Parallel Play feature is most often used as a way to host an event or challenge of some sort.<br/>Loading and playing a Parallel Play adventure does not impact your actual save file in any way,<br/>and it's possible to load your own Parallel Data to scout upcoming floors without risk.<br/><span class="redText">※ Most players consider loading your own Parallel Data mid-adventure to be cheating.</span>
+Parallel Play is a feature where a player can create a separate suspend point in a dungeon.<br/>Once created, the player can upload the data online for others to play, or play the data themselves.<br/>This Parallel Play feature is most often used as a way to host an event or challenge of some sort.<br/>Loading and playing a Parallel Play adventure does not impact your actual save file in any way,<br/>and it's possible to load your own Parallel Data to scout upcoming floors without risk.<br/><span class="redText">※ Most players consider loading your own Parallel Data mid-adventure to be cheating.</span><br/><span class="orangeText">※ This page was last edited on May 22nd, 2025.</span>

 # Mechanics